 Since 2010, the CACWC has been an accredited member of the National Children's Alliance (NCA).
 The NCA was formed in response to the growing number of children's advocacy centers across the United States, and the demand for guidance, training and standards of practice.
-The NCA set forth 10 basic standards by which the CACWC is organized.
+The NCA set forth 10 CORE standards by which the CACWC is organized.
 Through regional advocacy centers, the NCA provides support and guidance to developing and existing advocacy centers throughout the country.
 The CACWC is a member of the Midwest Regional Children's Advocacy Center (MRCAC) located in Minneapolis, Minnesota.
 We received our most recent reaccreditation in 2020.

 What is a children's advocacy center (CAC)?

 In the mid 80's in Huntsville, Alabama, the children's advocacy center movement was established by district attorney Bud Kramer.
 Kramer was seeing children at the end of their case to prosecute their perpetrator and felt that his cases were being compromised by how many times the child had to tell their story.
 His cases were falling apart and Kramer realized the need for a more coordinated response.
 He began his first children's advocacy center and the movement began to spread.
 Huntsville, Alabama remains the home to the National Children's Advocacy Center.